FK Teteks: History

 Teteks played in the inaugural Macedonian First League, but finished 17th and were relegated.
 The club was bought by a German concern UFA Media Group with Braco Vujchik as chairman.
 After winning the Macedonian Second League in 2009, they were promoted back to the top level of Macedonian football, for the 2009/2010 season.
 Teteks claimed their first Macedonian Football Cup in 2010 and in the summer made their European debut in the UEFA Europa League.
 In 2013, Teteks made history by becoming the first relegated team in Macedonia to win the national Cup.

 Derby of Tetovo – Tetovo's big derby match used to take place between FK Teteks, whose fans are working class, and FK Ljuboten, whose fans are the oldest citizens of Tetovo.
-But today's main rival of FK Teteks is Shkëndija, whose fans are predominantly Albanians from Tetovo.

 At the end of July 2020, teteks management took over the second-division club FK Labunishta in 2011, and moved the club to Tetovo.
 According to the move, the club is scheduled to be named Labunishta 2011, in the first half of the season and Tetek 1953, in the second half of the season.